Policies

 Disclosure

-Should a COI such as those listed above (or others) arise or be discovered, a board member must disclose it to the Chair of the Board, and a staff member must disclose it to the Executive Director or a research Lead (see org chart):
+Should a COI such as those listed above (or others) arise or be discovered, a board member must disclose it to the Chair of the Board and a staff member must disclose it to the Charity Evaluations Manager or their supporter (see ACE’s organization chart),

-- prior to engaging in any duties with respect to any matter involving the conflict;
+- before engaging in any duties concerning any matter involving the conflict;

-- as soon as possible after the board member or staff member learns of the conflict; and
+- as soon as possible after the board or staff member learns of the conflict; and

-- on any conflict of interest disclosure form required by ACE.
+- on the conflict of interest disclosure form required by ACE.

-Team members aware of potential COI(s) due to another team member’s affiliation with an evaluated charity are encouraged to bring their concerns directly to a research Lead or the Executive Director first, rather than to the party with the COI.
-The identity of an individual who brought up a concern should not be disclosed to the party with the COI without prior consent.
+ACE team members aware of potential COIs due to another team member’s affiliation with an evaluated charity are encouraged to bring their concerns directly to the Charity Evaluations Manager or their supporter, rather than the party with the COI.
+The identity of the individual who brought up their concerns should not be disclosed to the party with the COI without prior consent.

-Team members’ affiliations with reviewed charities must be listed in the charity reviews, while specifying whether or not they were involved in the recommendation decisions.
+ACE team members’ affiliations (COIs and non-COIs, including any ACE collaborations on projects) with reviewed charities must be listed in the published charity reviews while specifying whether or not the team member was involved in the recommendation decisions.

 Procedures addressing employment/affiliation COIs